We performed a comparison between IBM SevOne Network Performance Management (NPM) and ThousandEyes based on real PeerSpot user reviews.

 More IBM SevOne Network Performance Management (NPM) Pricing and Cost Advice →

-IBM SevOne Network Performance Management (NPM) is ranked 41st in Network Monitoring Software with 52 reviews while ThousandEyes is ranked 12th in Network Monitoring Software with 11 reviews.
-IBM SevOne Network Performance Management (NPM) is rated 8.6, while ThousandEyes is rated 8.4.
+IBM SevOne Network Performance Management (NPM) is ranked 41st in Network Monitoring Software with 53 reviews while ThousandEyes is ranked 12th in Network Monitoring Software with 11 reviews.
+IBM SevOne Network Performance Management (NPM) is rated 8.4, while ThousandEyes is rated 8.4.
 The top reviewer of IBM SevOne Network Performance Management (NPM) writes "We can get a new vendor certified and monitored in our system significantly faster than before".
 On the other hand, the top reviewer of ThousandEyes writes "Reliable. simple to set up, and offers fast monitoring capabilities".
-IBM SevOne Network Performance Management (NPM) is most compared with Instana Infrastructure Monitoring, LogicMonitor, SolarWinds NPM, Splunk Enterprise Security and Amazon CloudWatch, whereas ThousandEyes is most compared with Cisco Secure Network Analytics, Accedian Skylight, Dynatrace, SolarWinds NPM and AppDynamics.
+IBM SevOne Network Performance Management (NPM) is most compared with Instana Infrastructure Monitoring, LogicMonitor, SolarWinds Network Device Monitor, Splunk Enterprise Security and Amazon CloudWatch, whereas ThousandEyes is most compared with Cisco Secure Network Analytics, Accedian Skylight, Dynatrace, SolarWinds NPM and AppDynamics.
 See our IBM SevOne Network Performance Management (NPM) vs. ThousandEyes report.

 See our list of best Network Monitoring Software vendors and best Cloud Monitoring Software vendors.